Skip to main content

 STEP Center

-The Strategic Transition in Education Progression (STEP) Center at College of The Albemarle (COA) helps Associate Degree Nursing (ADN) graduates, as well as registered nurses within the community, streamline the transition into RN-BSN/MSN programs based on individual needs and academic history.
+The STEP Center at College of The Albemarle (COA) helps Associate Degree Nursing (ADN) graduates and registered nurses in the community.
+It supports their transition into RN-BSN and MSN programs based on individual needs and academic history.
 To learn more, visit www.albemarle.edu/stepcenter.

 American Heart Association™ Training Center